Friday, February 24, 2012

 Costa Mesa, CA 92626

 Being a food blogger, you have to roll with the punches.
 You have to be prepared for anything.
-Have your camera at the ready.
+Have your camera ready.
 Be prepared that one of your dining companions will take your first choice for dinner, so you have to go with your second or third choice.
-A food blogger should also be ready to sit in lighting that is less than optimal for pictures.
+A food blogger should also be ready to sit in less than-optimal lighting for pictures.
 These are just minor annoyances.
-My biggest pet peeve is when I am all geared up to go to a restaurant and there is some weird reason they are not open, or are closed for a private party.
+My biggest pet peeve is when I am all geared up to go to a restaurant, and there is some weird reason they are not open or are closed for a private party.
 This is how we ended up at Gypsy Den.
 We were all set to go to Taco Asylum, but The Camp shopping center had no electricity.
 I suggested trying the Gypsy Den in the Lab Anti-mall, and my dining partners agreed.

-I have been to Gypsy Den for cookies a few times, but have never eaten here.
-The atmosphere of Gypsy Den fits in perfect with the vibe of the Lab.
+I have been to Gypsy Den for cookies a few times but have never eaten here.
+The atmosphere of Gypsy Den fits in perfectly with the vibe of the Lab.
 Kind of hipster, with a touch of alternative.
 The tables and chairs are all wood, like something you would find in a cabin.
-The walls are adorned with rugs and portraits, some of which are pretty creepy.
-Waitress's are young and exude a trendy aura.
+The walls are adorned with rugs and portraits, some pretty creepy.
+Waitresses are young and exude a trendy aura.
 The menu is littered with items geared toward healthiness.
-After checking out the menu this is what we came up with.
+After checking out the menu, we came up with this.

 Jen will start things off for us with her Pesto Portabello Sandwich.
-This sandwich was composed of portabello mushrooms, roasted red peppers, and zucchini in a balsamic marinade, which is then grilled and topped with mozzarella and pesto mayo.
-There were things she liked about this sandwich and other parts she was not too excited about.
-She liked the pesto here, and felt the flavors all blended well together.
+This sandwich comprised portabello mushrooms, roasted red peppers, and zucchini in a balsamic marinade, grilled and topped with mozzarella and pesto mayo.
+There were things she liked about this sandwich and other parts she needed to be more excited about.
+She liked the pesto here and felt the flavors all blended well together.
 She would have enjoyed this sandwich more if it was not on a wheat bun.
-Maybe a little something not as sturdy, like a croissant would have made this better in her opinion.
-For her side item she went with the interesting sounding Orzo Pasta Salad, which she enjoyed with its citrusy taste.
+Something not as sturdy, like a croissant, would have made this better.
+For her side item, she went with the interesting-sounding Orzo Pasta Salad, which she enjoyed with its citrusy taste.

 After a very long, detailed look at the menu, Clay decided on the Chipotle and Avocado Vegan Chicken Wrap.
-Are you sure you do not need more time to make your decision Clay?
-This whole wheat tortilla included soy chicken, avocado, chipotle cream, salsa, and a whole lot of spinach.
-Clay not surprisingly, was no fan of this wrap.
-He called it, "awful, with a horrible flavor".
-Since he only ate a quarter of this, I did get the chance to try it.
-I would not say it was awful, but definitely not good.
+Are you sure you do not need more time to decide, Clay?
+This whole wheat tortilla included soy chicken, avocado, chipotle cream, salsa, and a lot of spinach.
+Clay, not surprisingly, was no fan of this wrap.
+He called it "awful, with a horrible flavor".
+I got to try it since he only ate a quarter of this.
+It was not bad, but definitely not good.
 The "chicken" texture was off, and the chipotle flavor was like no other chipotle I have had before.
 More like a curry taste to it.
 This would not have even crossed my mind to order this for lunch.
 Not my thing.

-Something that is a little closer to my thing is this Waldorf Chicken Sandwich.
+Something closer to my thing is this Waldorf Chicken Sandwich.
 Their version of this famous salad contains apples, celery, walnuts, grapes, mayo, lettuce, and chunks of chicken on a croissant.
 This sandwich had a very mild flavor.
 I loved the textures here.
-I would have liked the chicken to be chopped into smaller pieces though.
-The croissant was a little over cooked.
-It was not as light as I think croissants should be.
-The sandwich was good, but missed by not having a big pop of flavor included.
+I would have liked the chicken chopped into smaller pieces, though.
+The croissant was a little overcooked.
+It was not as light as croissants should be.
+The sandwich was good but should have included a big pop of flavor.
 The Sweet Potato Salad was another interesting side item here.
-As I have written on this blog before I am not much of a sweet potato fan, but this salad was pretty good, and held my interest.
-Would have liked it even better if they added some brown sugar to it, but it was still good the way it was.
+As I have written on this blog before, I am not much of a sweet potato fan, but this salad was good and held my interest.
+I would have liked it even better if they had added some brown sugar to it, but it was still good the way it was.

 I could not leave here without trying one of their Chocolate Chip Cookies.
-By looking at the picture above, I am sure you can tell my biggest complaint about this cookie.
+Looking at the picture above, you can tell my biggest complaint about this cookie.
 Where are the chocolate chips?
 Oh yeah, there is one!
-Besides the lack of chocolate, this cookie had a good crunch to it, but the taste was just average.
+Besides the lack of chocolate, this cookie had a good crunch, but the taste was just average.

 I think I can safely say that Gypsy Den is not my kind of place.
 I can always find something on a menu to eat, and this place was no exception.
 The food here is way more on the healthy side than I usually go for.
-The ingredients were fresh, but lacked big flavor.
+The ingredients were fresh but needed more flavor.
 The prices were decent.
-My sandwich was $8, and the most expensive thing on the menu is $13 for a pasta dish.
+My sandwich cost $8, and the most expensive on the menu is $13 for a pasta dish.
 All sandwiches are under $10.
-The service when we were here was a bit on the slow side.
+The service when we were here was slow.
 Glasses were not refilled, and we felt forgotten most of the time we were here.
 The Gypsy Den has its clientele, but I am not a member of that customer base.
 Glad I was flexible enough to at least try the Gypsy Den.

-Out of five scarves, (because most woman gypsies wear scarves on their heads), five being best to zero being worst, Gypsy Den get 2 scarves.
+Out of five scarves (because most women gypsies wear scarves on their heads), five being best to zero being worst, Gypsy Den gets 2 scarves.

 For more information on Gypsy Den, click here: http://www.gypsyden.com/